ShreyanshiJaiswal/Python_Learning_log/README.md

 ## Pandas

-For Pandas, I mostly learned from [Ankit Bansal’s Channel](https://youtu.be/sWCigkLzGdY?si=jw5ayTYo5kTHmb6Z).
+For Pandas, I mostly learned from [Pandas by Ankit Bansal](https://youtu.be/sWCigkLzGdY?si=jw5ayTYo5kTHmb6Z).
 I didn’t break it down into days, just picked up concepts and coded along.
 Whenever something was a bit confusing, I wrote short explanations for myself in Colab text cells.

 Topics I covered: